narugit/dotfiles/README.md

 ```

 ## Secret Dotfiles
+Secret dotfiles are listed in `.gitignore`.

+I suppose that I manage its only in local and not suppose that upload to GitHub because its are secret.

 ### zsh
 I can add secret configuration, such as secret environment variable in below.
 - `${HOME}/.zshrc.secret`